vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 An air-gapped environment is a network security measure employed to ensure a computer or computer network is secure by physically isolating it from unsecured networks, such as the public Internet or an unsecured local area network.
 This means a computer or network is disconnected from all other systems.

-This document lays out a reference design for deploying Tanzu Kubernetes Grid on NSX-T Data Center Networking in an airgapped environment and offers a high-level overview of the different components required for setting up a Tanzu Kubernetes Grid environment.
+This document lays out a reference design for deploying Tanzu Kubernetes Grid on NSX-T Data Center Networking in an air-gapped environment and offers a high-level overview of the different components required for setting up a Tanzu Kubernetes Grid environment.

 ## Components